 - Infinity posts.

 FFG’s new Star Wars game immediately caught my attention on release – so much in fact that I started selling miniature games and 3D printing terrain commercially.
-I own everything currently released and I’m working towards terrain for four tables: Mos Eisley, Scarif, Endor, and an urban setting.
+I own everything currently released for Rebels and Empire and I’m working towards terrain for four tables: Mos Eisley, Scarif, Endor, and an urban setting.

 I play Empire.
 Unfortunately, Armada isn’t as popular as X-Wing.
 It never really took off here in Rotterdam, resulting in few opponents.

 My current, if somewhat dormant, historical project is the Cold War, approx. 1986, in 20mm.
 I do have some Americans, but the focus is on the Bundeswehr.
 The project is suffering from a lack of players.
 Most Cold War players currently focus on Team Yankee and 15mm, whereas Battlegroup NORTHAG will encourage 10mm…